Fazekas, Spangler shine for Kawasaki | The Japan Times

 The Tokyo-Niigata series is slated to start on New Year’s Day, while the Yokohama-Kyoto two-game set will commence on Tuesday.

 Still making an impact: SeaHorses Mikawa forward J.R.
 Sakuragi, now 40, is second in the league in assists (3.9).
 The former UCLA and NBA player has 104 assists and 40 turnovers.
-He’s scoring 10.7 points and 6.9 rebounds a game.
+He’s scoring 10.7 points and grabbing 6.9 rebounds a game.

 The last word: “I’m a real believer in rebounding is as important a skill as scoring, Which we often talk about in close ball games that the biggest play might not be the basket that we got but the rebound that we got.” — Wisman